openshift/enhancements/enhancements/builds/entitlements.md

 ###### User Namespace Option

-Users could provide secrets/config maps with a well known annotation in their namespace that the build controller can look for and mount accordingly.
+Users could provide secret(s) with a well known annotation in their namespace that the build controller can look for and mount in the pod, so the openshift/builder image can instruct buidah to mount.

-A slight step up from having to manually cite those secrets/config maps in the BuildConfig Spec after creating them, as documented today.
+This would be a slight step up from having to manually cite those secrets in the BuildConfig Spec after creating them, as documented today.

 Whether we do this one in part may be determined by whether we expect multiple sets of entitlements to be used on a given cluster, where a single global copy is not sufficient.

-Multiple global copies could also be an alternative here.
+Multiple global secrets, one for ech credential set, where the annotation specifies which global secret to use for the given build, could also be an alternative here.

 The per namespace version would act as an override and take precedence over the global copy.